Safed (Tzfat) is one of the four holy cities. Moreover, it is the highest city in Israel and is located in the northern

 Where To Stay

-As long as you are not staying during Jewish holidays (including Saturdays), staying in Safed can be a good choice for people who want to explore not only the city but Galilee as well.
+As long as you are not staying during Jewish holidays (including Saturdays), staying in Safed can be a good choice for people who want to explore the city and Galilee.
 There are many attractions nearby.
 Here are several examples: Tzipori National Park, Amud Stream Nature Reserve, Tel Hazor National Park, and Sea Of Galilee with all its points of interest.
 Moreover, Nazareth and Acre are not too far.
 And for the complete picture, see the map at the top of this post.